Pronunciation, an·noy, Key (a-noi) v. an·noyed, an·noy·ing, an·noys ...

 Natures natural neutering need not be necessary, or even needed, by this AnOyed network of breeders.
 Necessity never negates the newfangled novel approaches to "one upping" the normally numerous numbers of breeders meeting neurotic new demands for noteworthy newborn canines necessary to negate the overwhelming demand and neutralize the never ending numerous numbers of naysayers.

-Wouldn't want you to get AnOyed, so that is the last word on the subject.
+I wouldn't want you to become AnOyed, so that is the last word on the subject.